 Both married couples and single women are allowed to undergo IVF treatments.
 Unfortunately, none of IVF procedures are accessible to same–sex couples.
 In Ukraine, egg and sperm donation is allowed and anonymous.
 According to the order of the Ukrainian Ministry of Health, it is recommended to transfer no more than 1–2 embryos to the uterine cavity.
 However, in case of projected reduced likelihood of implantation, it is possible to transfer 3 embryos (with a clinical justification as well as with a patient’s consent).
+Egg donation in Ukraine is allowed and there is very good availability of caucasian egg donors.
 Procedures such as ISCI, PGD and PGS are available and sex selection is possible only for medical reasons.
 The biggest novelty in the Ukrainian fertility law (as compared to other European IVF destinations) is the allowance of surrogacy.
 Nonetheless, the Ministry of Health does not release any data on surrogacy, so it’s difficult to estimate how popular the practice actually is.

 |IVF treatment in Ukraine|